101 Cooking For Two

 • 2 tablespoons butter

-• 7:2:2 seasoning or just coarse salt and pepper - Or seasoning of your choice.
+• Kosher salt and pepper to taste - Or seasoning of your choice.

 • Start with setting up your grill for indirect cooking.
 Clean and oil the grates.
 Turn the burners that will be on to full heat and watch the grill's surface temperature.
-Aim for 350° to 400°.
-Adjust the burners as needed.
+Aim for 350° to 400° in the indirect area—adjust the burners as needed.

 clean and oil grill crates

-• Clean, trim, and pat dry the chicken.
-See my discussion on Chicken… To Rinse or Not To Rinse?
+• Clean, trim, and pat dry the chicken—do not rinse.
 Be sure to remove any giblets.

 • Melt 2 tablespoons butter in the microwave and brush all sides of the bird.
 Save the remainder for brushing the bird during the rotation on the grill.
 Season to taste with kosher salt and pepper.
-We use 7:2:2 seasoning, which has salt, pepper, and garlic powder.
+We use my All-Purpose Seasoning Mix, which has salt, pepper, and garlic powder.

 shaking seasoning on the chicken